Enforcing Environmental Laws and Permit Appeals

 Trump Administration EPA

 The Environmental Integrity Project and nine other environmental organizations sued the EPA over its failure to reduce toxic air pollution from the flares on petrochemical plants, gas processing facilities, and other industrial sites.
 EPA has not updated the air pollution control standards for industrial flares in 34 years, even though the federal Clean Air Act requires that agency review them at least once every eight years to make sure they adequately protect the public and incorporate improvements in technology, according to the notice.

 - Press Release (October 29, 2020) https://environmentalintegrity.org/news/environmental-groups-file-federal-lawsuit-over-air-pollution-from-industrial-flares/

-On May 28, Maryland’s Attorney General filed a federal lawsuit against the owners of a former paper mill site near Luke, in Western Maryland, that has been leaking a toxic black waste liquid into the North Branch of the Potomac River.
-The action was inspired in part by an investigation and legal action by the Potomac Riverkeeper Network and their attorneys at the Environmental Integrity Project.
+In March, EIP filed a Complaint in federal court on behalf of the Potomac Riverkeeper Network against the owners of a former paper mill site near Luke, in Western Maryland, that has been leaking a toxic black waste liquid into the North Branch of the Potomac River.
+On May 28, Maryland’s Attorney General filed a federal lawsuit to join the legal action by the Potomac Riverkeeper Network and their attorneys at EIP.

 - Notice of Intent to Sue (Nov.
 19, 2019) https://environmentalintegrity.org/wp-content/uploads/2020/06/2019-11-19-Signed-Luke-Paper-NOI-RCRA-ISE-with-Attachments-for-web.pdf